Google Fi Coverage Map

 Google Fi 5G coverage map

-Google Fi rides on T-Mobile’s 5G network, which covers 98% of the U.S. population.
+Google Fi rides on T-Mobile’s 5G network, which covers 36.0% of the U.S. land area and 98% of the U.S. population.

-T-Mobile Extended Range 5G covers 325 million people with usable 5G speeds and service.
+T-Mobile Extended Range 5G covers 325 million people.

-T-Mobile Ultra Capacity 5G covers 275 million people with super fast 5G speeds.
+T-Mobile Ultra Capacity 5G covers 275 million people.

-T-Mobile, and as a result Google Fi, has the largest 5G networks in the country.
+T-Mobile, and as a result Google Fi, has the second largest 5G network in the country.

 Google Fi 4G LTE Coverage